 3. Empower stock checks with a simple scan

-Even before COVID-19 impacted supply chains, sales representatives were often asked about product stock levels.
-Given the major disruption caused by the global pandemic, customers are even keener to understand the availability of certain products.
+Even before the ongoing disruption to global supply chains, sales representatives were often asked about product stock levels.
+Now wary customers are even keener to understand the availability of certain products.

 Without a digital link to stock level information, it is a hard question for a salesperson to answer, and even harder for the customer to find out themselves.
 Plus stock levels can change rapidly, meaning stock information given to customers may quickly go out of date.

 With a simple scan of a product’s barcode, with a Scandit-powered app on any smart device, users can check stock availability in real-time, and order products instantly.